-Joseph Andrade was hired by the Cambridge Fire Department on March 13, 2016.
+The firefighter was hired by the Cambridge Fire Department on March 13, 2016.
 He was on probation for one year.
-Andrade was arrested on February 21, 2017 for domestic assault and battery, and suspended with pay from the department.
+He was arrested on February 21, 2017 for domestic assault and battery, and suspended with pay from the department.
 While suspended he was arrested a second time on April 12, 2017 for witness intimidation, assault and battery of the same woman.

-On April 19, 2017 the city suspended Andrade without pay and without a hearing.
+On April 19, 2017 the city suspended the firefighter (who we will refer to as JA) without pay and without a hearing.
 He eventually was granted a hearing on September 7, 2017 before the city personnel director, and terminated from the fire department on September 14, 2017.

-Andrade appealed the Commission’s decision to Suffolk County Superior Court.
-Superior Court Judge Paul Wilson rejected Andrade’s arguments, citing settled Massachusetts law that in order to reach tenured employee status a firefighter must perform “the duties of a firefighter for twelve months”.
+JA appealed the Commission’s decision to Suffolk County Superior Court.
+Superior Court Judge Paul Wilson rejected JA’s arguments, citing settled Massachusetts law that in order to reach tenured employee status a firefighter must perform “the duties of a firefighter for twelve months”.
 Quoting from the decision:

 - While a municipal employer must provide a tenured employee with an administrative hearing before terminating him, the civil service law provides no such right for a probationary employee.

 - A newly appointed firefighter remains a probationary employee for 12 months.

 - Specifically, the civil service law requires that he “actually perform the duties of such position on a full-time basis for a probationary period of twelve months before he shall be considered a full-time tenured employee in such position.”
 M. G .L. c.
 31 § 61.